technologeli/goalkeeper/README.md

 To do:

 - [ ] `/goals do #`
+    - [ ] check if goal has already been done for the day
 - [ ] `/goals edit # {column} {value}`
 - [ ] Reminder system